guy-davidi/LoadBalancer/README.md

 the load balancer gets requests from the internet, and forwards them to be processed on backend servers, instead of proccessing them itself.

 ## How-to
-For this you will need 2+ terminals, (one for the servers, and one for the load balancer)
+For this you will need 2+ terminals, (one [or more] for the servers, and one for the load balancer)

 from the first terminal navigate to this project's directory and start the LB. note - the LB generates a random port number and places it inside the file `server_port` and `http_port`, we will use them later.